Established

 Application Materials

-Non-UF students must apply to the University of Florida and to the College of Public Health and Health Professions for admission consideration at the junior year.
-These are separate applications.
+Non-UF students must apply to the University of Florida for admission consideration at the junior year.
 Students with questions should contact an undergraduate advisor.

 Email